What to Expect from Therapy for High-Functioning Adults

 Some clients receive partial reimbursement (usually 40–60%) by submitting a superbill (receipt) to their insurance provider.
 You can also use HSA/FSA accounts to cover therapy costs.

-What to Expect in Your First Therapy Sessions in Houston
+What to Expect in Your First Therapy Session

 Don’t worry—you don’t need to come to therapy with a perfect agenda.
-The first several sessions are about building rapport, exploring your goals, and allowing your Houston therapist to get to know your story.
+The first several sessions are about building rapport, exploring your goals, and allowing your therapist to get to know your story.
 This is why I typically recommend my clients start off with weekly sessions so that we can dive deep into their story and gain some traction on their goals.

 You can share as much or as little as you feel ready for.
 Your therapist should meet you where you are and never push you to share something before you’re ready.